cilegordev/dotfiles/README.md

 Install Hyprland based Debian distro using script by JaKooLit : [Debian-Hyprland](https://github.com/JaKooLit/Debian-Hyprland) include dotfiles

 Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%

+I can't promise whether these dotfiles work on other machines.and I configured it for 1366x768 and not for below or above and maybe it needs a little change in some aspects.

 [![Repository status](https://repology.org/badge/vertical-allrepos/hyprland.svg)](https://repology.org/project/hyprland/versions)